Sonic the Hedgehog (TV series): Initial run

-The Saturday morning series differs from Adventures of Sonic the Hedgehog, which premiered two weeks earlier and aired on weekday afternoons in syndication.
+The Saturday morning series differs from Adventures of Sonic the Hedgehog, which premiered two weeks earlier and aired on weekdays in syndication.
 While Adventures is lighthearted and comical, Sonic the Hedgehog featured a comparatively complex plot and dramatic atmosphere.
 It explored unusual story concepts for animation, including losing loved ones to war and relationships focusing on young couples.

 While featuring a darker tone in comparison to Adventures, the Saturday morning show's first season had an episodic structure and aired out of order, however the second season featured a story arc (which would've continued in the later seasons, had the show not been cancelled).
 At ABC's request, the second season included episodes devoted to humor, while darker and dramatic elements were reduced.
 Other changes in season two include Princess Sally donning a jacket, Dulcy the Dragon being added to the cast and Rotor receiving a new design.
 ABC also ended up, in some weeks, airing back-to-back episodes of this show during the 1st season, while in Season 2, each time slot for the show was for a single episode only.

-Syndication
+Cancellation

+While the second season ended on a cliffhanger, a third season was planned, but before the production on it could start, the show was cancelled for a number of reasons.
+According to the show's second season head writer, Ben Hurst in an interview found in the 2007 complete series DVD set, as well as archived conversations with fans online from the late 1990s, the show was cancelled due to being pre-empted for sport events, competing in the same time slot as FOX's popular Mighty Morphin Power Rangers and most notably due to ABC (who at the time entered a limited partnership with DiC Entertainment before becoming its owner) being bought by Disney and new people in charge coming in who weren't interested in renewing the show.

+At the same time Hurst also denied the rumored reason for the show's cancellation being DiC selling the show's animation cels during the show's run without telling Sega of America.
+This turned out to be not only true, but also the main reason for the show's cancellation.
+According to the agreements between DiC and Sega from 1991 and 1992, Sega of America was the sole owner of both the Saturday morning and the weekday syndicated shows, as well as their original characters, props, backgrounds, design sheets, storyboards, scripts, cels, music, animation footage, etc. DiC, by selling the show's animation cels, had breached their agreement, which led to Sega seeking legal action in 1995 and filing a prohibitory injunction on DiC, which would prevent them from continuing production on the show, thus ultimately ending the show's run.